LuisCBaez/LuisCBaez/README.md

 ## 🚀 About Me:
 My journey began in Civil Engineering, diving into infrastructure projects and designing tunnels and other geotechnical structures.
 This is where I discovered the fascinating world of data science 📊.

 - 🔭 I’m currently enhancing my programming skills and developing projects to showcase my expertise.
-You will find these projects on my GitHub soon.
+These projects will be available on my GitHub soon.
 - 🌱 Deeply curious about subsurface technologies, sustainable energy, and business analytics.
 Currently learning **PowerBI**.
 - 🌐 Fluent in Spanish and English.